rumoncarter/Technology-Code-of-Practice/README.md

 ●	understanding where and how you’ve disaggregated the technology that underpins your programme and the contracts that supply the technology
 ●	considering what skills and capabilities your organisation needs to deliver and support the product or service you’ll purchase
-●	using a sourcing model that fits your services, and works in your organisation’s specific circumstances Technology considerations
+●	using a sourcing model that fits your services, and works in your organisation’s specific circumstances

+Technology considerations

 Your sourcing strategy must consider technology approaches that will encourage the future use of your product or service, including:

 ●	breaking up services in line with industry best practices including using a lean sourcing approach, pre-procurement market engagement and being as open as possible
 ●	using off the shelf products and services where possible - avoid customising these products in a way that stops you from maintaining, upgrading or removing them in future
-●	complying with the Greening Government Commitments to reduce your organisation’s environmental impact Use common government sourcing routes
+●	complying with the [UK] Greening Government Commitments to reduce your organisation’s environmental impact

+Use common government sourcing routes

 Find appropriate services and suppliers to avoid lengthy and expensive procurement processes.
 Work with your departmental commercial team to understand which route is most appropriate.
 Use approved sourcing routes including:

-●	the Digital Marketplace for technology or people for digital projects ●	technology frameworks available from Crown Commercial Service Follow government contractual rules and guidelines
+●	the [in-development in BC] Digital Marketplace for technology or people for digital projects ●	technology frameworks available from [UK] Crown Commercial Service

-Contracts must:
+Follow government contractual rules and guidelines

+Contracts must [UK exemplars left in]:

 ●	not be over £100 million in value – unless there’s an exceptional reason ●	be explicit about the ownership of government data, including data created through the operation of the service ●	be explicit about the ownership of intellectual property involved in the delivery of a technology service (including software code and the business rules that process information between user interfaces and stored data)

 Contracts should:

 ●	where economic, include a break clause at a maximum of 2 years which allows you to terminate the contract with minimal exit costs
 ●	ensure competition from the widest possible range of suppliers using smaller contracts where they improve value ●	include usage-based billing models where appropriate and where this represents best value for money ●	address the need for continuous improvement, maintaining market competitiveness and flexibility to meet changing requirements

 Remember that:

 ●	you can use the CCS technology category framework agreements which have pre-defined terms and conditions ●	suppliers must not provide either systems integration, service integration or service management services at the same time as providing a component service within that system
-●	you cannot automatically extend contracts unless there are extenuating circumstances ●	you should align contract duration to current best practices for the product or service in question Related guides
+●	you cannot automatically extend contracts unless there are extenuating circumstances ●	you should align contract duration to current best practices for the product or service in question

+Related guides

 Technology service principles
 Government buying collection
 Lean sourcing guidance